 If your product is more durable, better designed, or functions differently than your competitors, then that can be your value proposition.

 What does your brand feel like?

-Your positioning (the tone used in your copy and branding) and your audience can help differentiate you.
+Your brand positioning (the tone used in your copy and branding) and your audience can help differentiate you.

 For one example, look to Nerd Fitness — a lot of the basic content there is found elsewhere, but the branding of that content as specifically for nerds and making it feel unintimidating has attracted a huge audience.